BenWeiTang/Real-Time-Music-Visualization/README.md

 ### Intervals As Colors

-So far, it is interesting to see the interactions amongst notes over time, and that in and of itself also tells about the intensity of the music throughout the music.
+So far, it is interesting to see the interactions amongst notes over time, and that in and of itself also tells about the intensity of the music over time.
 Check out this example in [my old project](https://github.com/BenWeiTang/Music-Visualization/blob/main/Examples/Merry_Christmas_Mr_Lawrence.pdf).
 The idea is that the more notes that are played within a certain window, the more lines that are drawn.
 On the contrary, if the music is just silence, not line will be there.

 However, we are still interested in visualizing the quality of the sound.
 Remember that how notes are to each other is more important than just understanding the notes in isolation.

 In music theory, the distance between two notes is called an **interval**.
 There are many kinds of intervals and each of them has a unique quality.
 Some intervals sound more pleasant than the others.
-Some intervals create tensions while the others present resolutions.
-We will come back to intervals in just a bit because we have to look at another concept first, the Circle of Fifths.
+Some intervals create tensions while the others provide resolutions.
+One way to organize these qualities is to use the Circle of Fifths.

 <p align="center">
 <img width="50%" height="50%" src="https://user-images.githubusercontent.com/78770681/219546849-f1bb6a22-8d46-4563-bf26-428a8af70093.png">